ballcuber/ballcuber.github.io/MechanicalDesign.md

 ## Motors

-We decided to work on the Revenge Cube wich has 4 rows on each direction.
+We decided to work on the Revenge Cube which has 4 rows on each direction.
 To be as fast as possible we need to control the rotation of each rows directly.
 This would have meant 4 rows * 3 directions = 12 motors.
-That's quite a lot and not necessary as we can lock one corner of the cube wich means not moving the 3 rows containing this corner.
+That's quite a lot and not necessary as we can lock one corner of the cube which means not moving the 3 rows containing this corner.
 In this case, if the resolution algorithm tells us to move the locked row we just need to rotate the 3 other rows in the opposite direction.
 The resulting movement is not the same but the resulting cube's arrangement is the same.
 That's the reason why we have 3 rows * 3 directions = 9 motors on the Ballcuber.
 In the following picture, we can see the locked corner which is visible from the outside of the Ballcuber.
 This locked corner is located on the hood.

 ![Locked_corner](/assets/kinematic/Locked_corner.png){: .center-image}